georgi/shinmun/README.md

 new resource if it has been changed.

-If you want to define your own helpers, just define a file named `templates/helpers.rb` with a module named `Shinmun::Helpers.
+If you want to define your own helpers, just define a file named `templates/helpers.rb` with a module named `Shinmun::Helpers`.
 This module will be included into the `Shinmun::Template` class.